perl6/routine-map/README.md

 # License

-This code in this repo is Copyright © 2008-2017, The Perl Foundation, distributed under the terms of the Artistic License 2.0.
+This code is Copyright © 2008-2017, The Perl Foundation, distributed under the terms of the Artistic License 2.0.
 For more details, see the full text of the license in the file [LICENSE](LICENSE).